-From Patty Burgin: "It's a dynamic personal learning experience designed to build your understanding and use of the ICF Core Competencies.
-Some of it is done individually, some of it small groups.
-And it's a requirement for coaches who are ready to earn or renew their international credential.
-In mentor coaching, we "connect the dots" between your skill development, your coaching presence and style and the ICF Core Competencies.
-We'll give you feedback to reflect on and to put into practice going forward.
-Mentor coaching is you being coached--on your coaching.
+If you've completed the seven hours of group mentor coaching in Module II, you've already experienced this dynamic personal learning experience designed to build your understanding and use of the ICF Core Competencies.
+And you've received written feedback from the Professional Certified Coaches (PCCs) on our faculty.
+In mentor coaching, we connect the dots between your skill development, your coaching presence and style, and the ICF Core Competencies.
+Mentor coaching is you being coached on your coaching.

 A total of ten hours with a PCC or MCC is required for coaches who are ready to earn their Associate Certified Coach (ACC) international credential.
 So following Module II, and as you accumulate your 100 hours with coachees, you will need three additional hours of individual mentor coaching with members of our faculty.

 Your SeattleCoach faculty mentor coaches will help you to: